The Bar at The Spirit of Manchester Distillery

 Pleasingly, you’ll find multiple vegan and vegetarian dishes, all packed with ideas and the very best ingredients.
 Make a note of the onion bread – a flawless combination of wild spirit mushroom, truffle mascarpone and toasted hazelnuts, scattered across a slice of just-toasted bread.

-Whether you’re looking for smart cocktails or awe-inspiring food, Three Little Words has been a firm favourite of those in-the-know for a fair time now.
-Not been yet?
-This new pocket-friendly offer makes it a no-brainer.
+Whether you’re looking for smart cocktails or awe-inspiring food, this great space has been a firm favourite of those in the know for a fair time now.

 12-13 Watson StManchesterM3 4LP View map